openid/AppAuth-iOS/README.md

             options:(NSDictionary<NSString *, id> *)options {
   // Sends the URL to the current authorization flow (if any) which will
   // process it if it relates to an authorization response.
-  // Inspect the error to distinguish a benign mismatch (the URL belongs to
-  // another handler) from an unexpected condition such as no pending flow,
+  // Handling the error lets you filter for conditions that require
-  // which previously surfaced as an NSException.
+  // logging, such as an unexpected state
+  // (OIDErrorCodeInvalidAuthorizationFlow).
+Benign mismatches
+  // (OIDErrorCodeURLMismatch) are kept silent.
   NSError *error = nil;
   if ([_currentAuthorizationFlow resumeExternalUserAgentFlowWithURL:url error:&error]) {
     _currentAuthorizationFlow = nil;
     return YES;
-  } else if (error) {
+  } else if (error.code == OIDErrorCodeInvalidAuthorizationFlow) {
     NSLog(@"Authorization flow could not handle URL: %@", error.localizedDescription);
   }